How Integrators Work in AMR Technology Deployment | enVista

 4. Humanoid Robotics

-Humanoid robots are being designed to handle more complex tasks, particularly repetitive or heavy work.
-While vision systems for smaller objects need improvement, these robots are already being used for:
+Humanoid robots, while still considered emerging technology, can be designed to handle more complex tasks, particularly repetitive or heavy work.
+While vision systems for smaller objects need improvement, integrators can start piloting these robots for niche use cases like healthcare and high-touch assembly.

 • Moving heavy (~50 lbs) totes, cartons and trays